Subscribe

 Let’s dive right in!

-What are the top 5 factors behind AI cost?
+What are the key factors shaping AI cost?

 2. The level of intelligence you’re aiming for.
-When talking about AI, people tend to envision Boston Dynamics robots and holographic avatars from Blade Runner 2049.
+People often associate AI with Boston Dynamics robots and holographic avatars from Blade Runner 2049.
 In reality, most business AI solutions can be described as narrow artificial intelligence, meaning they’re only programmed to perform a particular task—for example, recognize text in PDF files and convert them into editable documents.
 To be classified as truly intelligent, AI algorithms should be able to uncover patterns in data with little to no human intervention, assess the probability or improbability of an event, justify their assumptions, continuously process new data, and learn from it.
+That’s what modern AI agents do—but their performance may deteriorate outside of controlled environments.

-3. The amount and quality of data you’re going to feed your system.
-Artificial intelligence is only as good as the data it’s been trained on, and the more data algorithms consume, the better they get.
+3. The amount & quality of data you’re going to feed your system.
+Artificial intelligence is only as good as the data it was trained on, and the more data algorithms consume, the better they become.

-The availability of pre-trained AI application development tools, such as large language models (LLMs), greatly simplifies the training process.
+The availability of pre-trained AI application development tools, such as large language models, greatly simplifies the training process.
 Some commercially available solutions, such as ChatGPT or DALL·E 3, can even be used directly without further customization.
 Still, the best results can be obtained by fine-tuning algorithms on data that is unique to your company.
 This data can be structured, meaning it is properly organized and stored in relational database management systems (RDBMs), or unstructured, such as emails, images, and videos, which are typically bulk-uploaded to data lakes.
 As far as AI cost is concerned, it is cheaper to work with structured data, especially if there is a substantial quantity of information to boost your algorithms’ accuracy.
 With unstructured data, AI experts have to go the extra mile to organize and label it, while software engineers need to set up the complete infrastructure ensuring continuous data flow between the components of your system.
 In some cases, such as training AI-powered medical imaging solutions, data can be hard to obtain due to privacy or security reasons.
 To overcome this hurdle, AI engineers may artificially expand the size of a limited dataset, reuse existing classification algorithms, or produce synthetic data for model training using generative AI solutions.
-Operations like these are bound to eventually increase the cost of building an AI program.
+It is also recommended that you seek data platform consulting services before integrating AI capabilities into technology systems.
+Professional services like these are bound to drive up the cost of building an AI program.

 4. The algorithm accuracy you’re hoping to achieve.
 The accuracy of your AI solution and its predictions depends directly on the type of application and the requirements you impose on it.
 A customer support chatbot, for example, is only expected to handle up to 60% of routine user queries; for complex issues, there’s always a human specialist waiting on the other end of the line.
 A pilotless delivery drone that transports blood and human organs, on the other hand, should be able to maneuver around objects with immaculate precision, relying on advanced computer vision algorithms.
 Higher accuracy and reliability of artificial intelligence predictions directly affect your project’s lifespan and increase AI development cost.
-Also, it should be noted that AI algorithms will continue to absorb new data as they work alongside human specialists, which may carry additional training and maintenance expenses.
+Furthermore, AI algorithms will continue to absorb new data as they collaborate with human specialists, which may result in additional training and maintenance expenses.

 5. The complexity of an AI solution you’re working on.
 Artificial intelligence is the brain of a technology system that pushes data in and out of your business app and presents insights to users, including those who don’t have a technical background.
 When discussing the cost of artificial intelligence, we should consider the cost of developing actual software.
 This includes a cloud-based back end, ETL/streaming tools, APIs for internal and external application integration, and some type of user interface, such as a cloud dashboard, mobile app, or voice assistant.